Happy New Year

 • Sapay Koma – Essay by Jhoanna Cruz posted in her blog, Dagmay.
 If an article makes you cry and laugh at the same time, it’s certainly worth reading.
 A well written piece on a non-Igorot’s marriage to an i-Benguet (man from Benguet).

 • Tapis Police (Frank Cimatu, Philippine Daily Inquirer) – Read about the formation of a tourist police force in the Banaue – Bontoc – Sagada area.
 The article notes that women policemen wear the traditional “tapis” and high heels.
 These “tapis police” are apparently a hit with locals and tourists.
 I’d like to see a picture of them.
 Do they just stand behind the desk at police stations?
-I think so.
-I can’t imagine them running around the rugged terrain in high heels.

 • Siwat’s Weblog - A 54-year old Igorot, and a stroke-survivor at that, shares his writings and thoughts in this blog.
 His haikus made me smile.